yavuzsonmez/42-Webserv/readme.md

 <h1>Webserv is an HTTP/1.1 server written in C++ 98.</h1>

+<h2>We decided to work with poll for the Input/Output Multiplexing</h2>

 <code style="background-color:#3b3939; color:#ffffff">Prototype </code></br>
 <code style="background-color:#3b3939; color:#98d6c1">How we use the fnct </code></br>
 <p style="color:#2e88f0;">@brief </p>